Jyustin/test-fastpages/_posts/2022-3-28-notesforxtra2.md

 title: extra credit 3/28/22
 ---
 (this little blurb of text is all unimportant stuff you can skip if you want) First of all, I managed to get to the event right as the presentation was starting, as my band mentoring session was canceled.
 I admit I was not there exactly at 3:50, in fact I was about 5 minutes late, but the presentators said they were starting right about that time, so I think I got there right as they started.
-I have proof that I was there, and you could even ask Mortensen and he will say I was there

 # uncategorized notes